syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 {% highlight vb.net %}
 'Opens an input Word template.
-Dim document As WordDocument = New WordDocument("Template.docx") 'Accesses the styles collection that contains paragraph and character styles in Word document.
+Dim document As WordDocument = New WordDocument("Template.docx") 'Accesses the styles collection that contains paragraph and character styles in a Word document.
 Dim styleCollection As IStyleCollection = document.Styles
-'Finds the style with the name "Style1".
+'Finds the style with the name "Style1."
-Dim style As WParagraphStyle = CType(styleCollection.FindByName("Style1"), WParagraphStyle) 'Remove "Style1" style from the Word document. style.Remove
+Dim style As WParagraphStyle = CType(styleCollection.FindByName("Style1"), WParagraphStyle) 'Remove the "Style1" style from the Word document. style.Remove
 'Saves and closes the document instance. document.Save("Sample.docx", FormatType.Docx)